 Our Board oversees the affairs of the Bank.
-The current Board is composed of ten members, consisting of our Chairman and Chief Executive Officer and nine non-executive directors.
+The current Board is composed of eleven members, consisting of our Chairman and Chief Executive Officer, Group Chief Financial Officer and nine non-executive independent directors.
 The Bank's bye-laws provide that the Board shall consist of not less than six and not more than twelve directors.
 The Board holds regular meetings five times per year and ad hoc meetings as necessary.